FredKSchott/pika-pack/README.md

 **@pika/pack approaches the problem differently: we build the entire package.** Simple, pluggable builders process your code into a ready-to-run `pkg/` subdirectory, complete with a `package.json` manifest with all entrypoints configured automatically.

-Some of our favorite pluggable builders include:

-- `@pika/node-builder`: Compiles your ESM package to Common.js, guarenteed to run on all supported versions of Node.js.
-- `@pika/types-builder`: Automatically generates type definitions for non-TypeScript projects.
-- `@pika/deno-builder`: Publishes TypeScript directly to run on [Deno](https://deno.land/).
-- `@pika/simple-bin`: Adds a simple CLI wrapper for your published library, connected to the "bin" `package.json` entrypoint.
-- WASM Builders: Publish WASM to npm with JS bindings using any of our "WASM Builders" below →

 ## Quickstart